clock-icon BESTELLT BIS 17 UHR, ZUGESTELLT AM FOLGETAG package-icon PORTOFREI AB CHF 150 icon-schweizer-standort STANDORT SCHWEIZ

 L-tyrosine, hydroxypropyl methylcellulose (capsule shell).

-Recommended use: Take 1 capsule daily with plenty of water.
+Recommended use: Swallow 1 capsule daily with sufficient liquid.

-Notes: Do not exceed the recommended daily dose.
-This product is not a substitute for a balanced and varied diet and a healthy lifestyle.
+Notes: Do not exceed the stated recommended daily dose.
+This product is not a substitute for a balanced and varied diet or a healthy lifestyle.
 Keep out of reach of small children.
-Store in a cool, dry place away from direct light.
+Store in a cool, dry place away from light.

 This product is not recommended for pregnant or breastfeeding women.

-Edubily attaches great importance to developing and manufacturing products on a scientifically sound basis.
-Its products are manufactured by experienced partners in Germany and Austria, who are regularly inspected without prior notice and are certified according to IFS Food and HACCP.
-Edubily thus meets strict hygiene and safety requirements.
-In addition, all products are checked again in independent laboratories for factors such as heavy metals, nutrient content, and possible contaminants.
-Edubily's goal is not simply to offer any old dietary supplements, but to provide safe and effective products that promote health and well-being through well-thought-out formulas and continuous development.
-This means that fitness athletes and health-conscious individuals can be sure that they are getting a high-quality and responsibly designed product.
+Edubily places great importance on developing and manufacturing products on a scientifically sound basis.
+Its production is carried out by experienced partners in Germany and Austria, who are regularly inspected without prior notice and are certified according to IFS Food and HACCP.
+This means Edubily meets strict hygiene and safety requirements.
+In addition, all products are tested again in independent laboratories for factors such as heavy metals, nutrient levels, and possible contaminants.
+Edubily's goal is not simply to offer just any supplements, but safe and effective ones that support health and well-being through carefully considered formulas and continuous development.
+This allows fitness athletes and health-conscious people to be confident they are getting a high-quality product designed with responsibility.

 Best before: 30.12.2027